1. The monitoring core

 These characteristics bring numerous advantages - even in smaller installations:

-The graphic below shows the CPU consumption for a Check_MK server before and after the installation of Nagios on the CMC.
+The graphic below shows the CPU consumption for a Check_MK server before and after changing from Nagios to the CMC.
 This graphic has been kindly provided by Munich Airport, which monitors 730 hosts and 18,000 services with this server.

 Another project shows similar results.
 The following graphs show a restructuring of Nagios as the core on the CMC in an environment with 56,602 services on 2,230 monitored hosts on a virtual machine with two cores: